Variable#

 .
 In this way, very large models can be constructed using a small

-number of variables.
-(It is quite unusual for a model to have as many as 50 distinct
+number of variable objects.
+It is quite unusual for a model to have as many as 50 distinct

 Note